Trading cushions Glencore's 2012 profit drop

-LONDON A rise in profits from trading helped Glencore offset lower prices in 2012, with net income down by a quarter as the commodities group prepares to seal a $34 billion (22.4 billion pounds) takeover of miner Xstrata.
+LONDON A rise in profits from trading helped Glencore (GLEN.L) offset lower prices in 2012, with net income down by a quarter as the commodities group prepares to seal a $34 billion (22 billion pounds) takeover of miner Xstrata XTA.L.

 The headline drop, modest relative to a bruised sector, was a vindication for former trader and Glencore boss Ivan Glasenberg, who has long extolled the marketing arm's ability to grow in tough conditions.
 Trading growth, though, came largely from agricultural products, rather than mainstays coal and oil.

-Glasenberg's pronouncements on the strategy of the combined trading and mining giant have been keenly awaited and he said on Tuesday that he was optimistic the group would soon receive an approval from Chinese regulators, the last remaining hurdle.
+Glasenberg's pronouncements on the strategy of the combined trading and mining giant have been keenly awaited and he said on Tuesday that he was optimistic the group would soon see a green light from Chinese regulators, the last remaining hurdle.

-Glencore said China's Ministry of Commerce was probing areas including the supply of copper concentrate, the raw material for copper smelters, among other markets.

 "(Incoming Rio Tinto Chief Executive) Sam Walsh said at the Rio presentation that they are now going to act like owners.
 We don't need to act like owners, we are owners," he told analysts.